Cloud-SPAN logo. Cloud-SPAN logo.

 mkdir -p analysis/humann

 Humann is a very extensive programme with many features.
-Let’s run:
+Let’s run the help function to see what it can do:

 Code